thaabomb/EightyPercentSafer/Draft-Act-1.md

 In order to meet this goal, two enterprising experts joined forces.
 They were FAA administrator David Hinson and United Airlines CEO Edmond Soliday.
 They created CAST, the Commercial Aviation Safety Team, a collaboratibe voluntary committee comprised of representatives from every corner of the aviation industry.
 And they did it!
 Together, they reduced the fatal accident rate in aviation by 83% in 10 years.
 But how?

+The year is 2026.
+Commercial aviation in the US has just experienced an unprecedented era of safety and is arguably as safe as it has ever been.
+30 years ago in 1996 the fatal accident rate had stopped declining and two major accidents appeared in the news in the same year.
+What transpired in that 30 year period to get us from there to here?
+Is a similar transformation possible in any industry, or is this level of improvement specific to aviation?
+This book hopes to explore these questions and more.